PharmD/MBA Dual Degree Program

 M.B.A.
 Requirements (33 credits beyond the Foundation)

-The M.B.A. program is a customized program designed to offer either a general management education to students new to the study of business of an advanced and more specialized business education to students with a business degree and/or significant business experience.
+The M.B.A. program is a customized program designed to offer either a general management education to students new to the study of business or an advanced and more specialized business education to students with a business degree and/or significant business experience.
 This customized program offers students the opportunity to develop a curriculum best suited to their backgrounds, skills, and career goals.

 Foundation